policygenius/reform/README.md

 form.options_for(:title) # => {:readable=>true, :coercion_type=>String}
 ```

-Note that Reform renames some options (e.g. `:type` internally becomes `:coercion_type`).
+Note that ReformOneTwoSix renames some options (e.g. `:type` internally becomes `:coercion_type`).
 Those names are private API and might be changed without deprecation.
 You better test rendering logic in a unit test to make sure you're forward-compatible.

 ## Support